hkzlab/wdcloader/README.md

 ## Introduction

 wdcloader is a rewrite in Python of the Java [tool](https://github.com/andrew-jacobs/dev65/blob/master/src/com/wdc65xx/sxb/Uploader.java) by Andrew Jacobs.
-It also adds support to load arbitrary binary data into memory.
+It also adds support loading arbitrary binary data into memory.

 ### Disclaimer